CodeHarrington/Project-1/README.md

     * Youtube and google for searches on issues and solving brian block.

-    # Thanks to contrast grid for giving my color an AA and AAA rating.
+    * I used  (https://contrast-grid.eightshapes.com/) Thanks to contrast grid for giving my color an AA and AAA rating.

+    * I used https://submit.jotformeu.com/submit/ to redirect the form. no data is been gaddered and is only for educational use.

 ### Code